Infinite Banking With Life Insurance: Definition, Strategy & Example

 IUL Infinite Banking

-Some financial advisors suggest using indexed universal life (IUL) insurance for infinite banking because it offers market-linked growth potential that can result in higher returns during favorable market conditions.
-IUL policies allow cash value to grow based on the performance of a financial index, such as the S&P 500.
-This can allow policyholders to benefit from market upswings, potentially leading to faster cash value accumulation compared to the fixed rates of whole life insurance.
+Indexed universal life (IUL) insurance for infinite banking offers market-linked growth potential that produces higher returns during favorable market conditions, but involves investment risk and no guaranteed returns.
+With market-linked growth based on financial indexes like the S&P 500, you benefit from market upswings and faster cash value accumulation compared to whole life insurance's fixed rates.

 Infinite Banking Pros and Cons